Scientists Make Incredible Breakthrough As They Identify The Larva Of One Of The Oddest-Shaped And Most Magnificent Creatures In The Ocean

 Dr. Nyegaard, while commenting on the sunfish larvae collected off the Australian coast in 2017 by the CSIRO RV Investigator, revealed that:

-Larval fishes often look nothing like their adult form — and for sunfish larvae, none of the features used to identify the adult sunfish are visible or relevant in the minute larval specimens — making the identification particularly hard.
+Larval fishes often look nothing like their adult form—and for sunfish larvae, none of the features used to identify the adult sunfish are visible or relevant in the minute larval specimens—making the identification particularly hard.

 Scientists capture rare footage of adult Mola getting cleaned.

-Perhaps, the answer to this dilemma lies in the size of their eggs.
+Perhaps the answer to this dilemma lies in the size of their eggs.
 Due to sunfish eggs being so small, with an average diameter of 0.13 cm (smaller than a popcorn kernel), it's incredibly difficult to find a single one in a vast expanse of ocean.

 This discovery is just another part of what marine biologists are doing every day, working tirelessly on behalf of all humankind to better understand our environment and preserve it for future generations.
-But this isn't only about science; if you live near or love aquatic life as we do, then knowing more about these creatures will make any trip out into the sea that much more enjoyable!
+But this isn't only about science; if you live near or love aquatic life as we do, then knowing more about these creatures will make any trip out to sea that much more enjoyable!